Generative Models as a Data Source for Multiview Representation Learning: Experiments

 \subsection{Contrastive learning methods}

-IGMs can create multiple views of images via their latent transformations~\cite{jahanian2020steerability}, making them useful for contrastive multi-view learning.
-In this section, we study the effectiveness of contrastive methods for learning representations from IGMs.

 To generate datasets containing multiple views produced by latent transformations, we first sample $1.3M$ anchor view images in the ImageNet1000 setting (described above).
 All the anchors are generated with $\mathbf{z} \sim \mathcal{N}(0,1,2)$.
 We then generate one neighbor view for each anchor view by following different strategies for view creation, Gaussian and steer, described in Sec.~\ref{sec:creating_views}.
-For the Gaussian view, we tune the standard deviation of $\mathbf{w}_{\texttt{Gauss}}$ to be $0.2$ and $1.0$ for our unconditional and class-conditional IGMs respectively (i.e. $\mathbf{w}_{\texttt{Gauss}} \sim \mathcal{N}(0,0.2,2)$ and $\mathbf{w}_{\texttt{Gauss}} \sim \mathcal{N}(0,1.0,2)$), and we use this setting in all of our experiments.
-For steering, we learn the latent walk $\mathbf{w}_{\texttt{steer}}$ as the summation of individual walks with randomly sampled steps for different camera transformations, i.e. horizontal and vertical shifts, zoom, 2D and 3D rotations as well as color transformations, as follows:
+For the Gaussian view, we tune the standard deviation of $\mathbf{w}_{\texttt{Gauss}}$ to be $0.2$ for our unconditional IGMs (i.e. $\mathbf{w}_{\texttt{Gauss}} \sim \mathcal{N}(0,0.2,2)$), and we use this setting in all of our experiments.
+For steering, we learn the latent walk $\mathbf{w}_{\texttt{steer}}$ as the summation of individual walks with randomly sampled steps for different camera transformations, i.e. horizontal and vertical shifts, zoom, 2D and 3D rotations as well as color transformations.
+The details for training $\mathbf{w}_{\texttt{steer}}$ follows~\citep{jahanian2020steerability}, and we report them in App.~\ref{app:steer}.
+We use similar view creation strategies for Stylegan2~\textsc{LSUN Car}, i.e., each anchor is generated with $\mathbf{z} \sim \mathcal{N}(0,1,0.9)$, and per anchor image, a neighbor is generated with the same steering or Gaussian strategy with $std=0.25$ apart from its anchor in the case of the Gaussian views.
+The resulting images of our latent view creations are shown in Fig.~\ref{fig:bibiggan_samples}(b,c).
+When needed, we further combine the latent views with pixel transformations, as shown in Fig.~\ref{fig:bibiggan_samples}(e,f).
+See App.~\ref{app:cropping} for details on how we handle cropping.
+In the following sections, we learn visual representations of the generated images by training a ResNet-50 via SimCLR~\citep{chen2020simple} for the datasets generated from unconditional IGMs.